-The best OLED TVs today offer the perfect balance of features, value and of course, price.
+The best OLED TVs aim to offer the perfect balance of features and value for their price.
 While OLED TVs are becoming more commonplace and affordable, there's certain models that stand out from the rest.
 Our guide to the best OLED TVs available today puts those front and center.

 Many of the OLED TVs on this list are regularly featured near the top of our list for the best TVs overall, and deservedly so.
 The unique tech of OLED 4K TVs gives them mind-blowing levels of contrast and precision, meaning they're often the choice of hardcore cinephiles.
 But as with all TVs, there's a confusing string of letters for their specs you have to decipher when choosing between them, so our guide is here to provide the easy explanations and recommendations you need to make your choice.